sebastianbergmann/csv-parser/README.md

 }
 ```

-The `Parser::ignoreFirstLine()` method can be used to configure the `Parser` to ignore the first line of the CSV file.
+The `$parser->ignoreFirstLine()` method can be used to configure the parser to ignore the first line of the CSV file.

-The `Parser::setSeparator()` method can be used to configure the `Parser` to use a separator different from the default `,`.
+The `$parser->setSeparator()` method can be used to configure the parser to use a separator different from the default `,`.